 OneNote is your very own digital notebook to capture your thoughts, discoveries, and ideas.
 With OneNote you can seize that moment of inspiration, take your class notes, or track that list of errands that are too important to forget.
 Whether you’re at home, in the office, or on the go, your notes are available to you on all your devices.

-Twitter lets you Tweet, Retweet, reply and favorite in a flash.
+Twitter lets you Tweet, Retweet, reply, and favorite in a flash.
 Quickly see recent Tweets and top trends.
-Share your location, a song, or your thoughts with a flick on the wrist on one of the best free apps for teachers on social media.
+Share your location, a song, or your thoughts with a flick of the wrist on one of the best free apps for teachers on social media.